David Peralta Preview, Player Props: Dodgers vs. Diamondbacks

 David Peralta At The Plate

-- Peralta has 17 doubles, a triple, seven home runs and 18 walks while batting .269.
+- Peralta is batting .269 with 17 doubles, a triple, seven home runs and 18 walks.

-- He has homered in seven games this season (6.6%), leaving the park in 2.1% of his chances at the plate.
+- He has gone deep in 6.5% of his games this season, and 2% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.